sfeakes/AqualinkD/README.md

 # Aqualinkd
-linux daemon to control Aqualink RS pool controllers.
+Linux daemon to control Aqualink RS pool controllers.
 Provides web UI, MQTT client & HTTP API endpoints.
-So you can control your pool equiptment from any phone/tablet or computer, and should work with just about Home control systems, including Apple HomeKit, Samsung, Alexa, Google, etc home hubs.
+Control your pool equiptment from any phone/tablet or computer.
+Is also compatible with most Home control systems including Apple HomeKit, Samsung, Alexa, Google, etc.

 ### It does not, and will never provide any layer of security.
-NEVER directly expose the device running this software to the outside world, only indirectly through the use of Home Automation hub's or other securty measures, e.g. VPNs.
+NEVER directly expose the device running this software to the outside world; only indirectly through the use of Home Automation hub's or other security measures. e.g. VPNs.

 ## Donation